FayGroupUCLA/FayGroupUCLA.github.io/index.md

 layout: default
 title: Home
 ---
-# Welcome to My Jekyll Site

-Fay group @ UCLA.
-Welcome to the website.
+# Fay Group @ UCLA

+Welcome to the Fay group website.
+We are a theoretical and computational chemistry research group at UCLA.
+The group will be starting in Summer 2025 -- so come back here soon for more information.

+Until then my publications can be found on my [google scholar](https://scholar.google.com/citations?user=QTfhgdIAAAAJ&hl=en) page.